simon-bourne/MosquitoNet/docs/source/assertions.rst

    :end-before: // Assertion example 5 end.
    :dedent: 8

-This will check something derived from *runtime_error* is thrown:
+This will check *runtime_error* or something derived from it is thrown:

 .. literalinclude:: ../examples/AllExamples.cpp
    :language: c++